Zamiell/isaac-faq/Storing-Data.md

 Generically speaking, mods need to store data about entities in order to accomplish features that rely on stateful tracking.
 "Entities" include players, familiars, pickups, NPCs, and so on.
 However, storing data about entities is far from straightforward.

 To start with, the game helpfully provides a `Entity.GetData` method to return a table that it keeps track of for each entity.
 You can add arbitrary keys and values to this table.
 And since it is a method of the `Entity` itself, you can somewhat-easily retrieve the data table in any particular callback that you want.
 At first glance, this seems like the obvious solution to this problem.
-Unfortunatly, `GetData` is unsuitable for the following reasons:
+Unfortunately, `GetData` is unsuitable for the following reasons:

 1. **The table is a global variable.** In other words, this means that other mods will get the same table, which can cause conflicts.
 It also means that other mods can modify or destroy your data.
 Carefully namespacing your variable names can mitigate this problem, but it's still not a good solution if you want your mod to be perfect.
 1. **The table is ephemeral, meaning that when the entity despawns, the table will be deleted and you will lose your data.** For example, pickups are a type of entity that at first glance appears to be persistent.
 Meaning that when you get a heart drop in one room, you can backtrack to that room later, and the heart drop will still be there.
 However, behind the scenes, what is really happening is that the heart drop is despawned when you leave the room, and then a brand-new heart pickup entity is respawned when you re-enter the room.
 In this situation, if you had previously stored data on the `GetData` table of the heart pickup, the brand-new entity would not have this same data.